apache/pulsar/site2/docs/client-libraries-go.md

 Parameter | Description | Default
 :---------|:------------|:-------
 `URL` | The connection URL for the Pulsar cluster.
 See [above](#urls) for more info |
-`IOThreads` | The number of threads to use for handling connections to Pulsar {% popover brokers %} | 1 `OperationTimeoutSeconds` | The timeout for some Go client operations (creating producers, subscribing to and unsubscribing from {% popover topics %}).
+`IOThreads` | The number of threads to use for handling connections to Pulsar [brokers](reference-terminology.md#broker) | 1 `OperationTimeoutSeconds` | The timeout for some Go client operations (creating producers, subscribing to and unsubscribing from [topics](reference-terminology.md#topic)).
 Retries will occur until this threshold is reached, at which point the operation will fail. | 30
 `MessageListenerThreads` | The number of threads used by message listeners ([consumers](#consumers) and [readers](#readers)) | 1
 `ConcurrentLookupRequests` | The number of concurrent lookup requests that can be sent on each broker connection.
 Setting a maximum helps to keep from overloading brokers.
 You should set values over the default of 5000 only if the client needs to produce and/or subscribe to thousands of Pulsar topics. | 5000
 `Logger` | A custom logger implementation for the client (as a function that takes a log level, file path, line number, and message).
 All info, warn, and error messages will be routed to this function. | `nil`